The content listed below is non-accessible for the following reasons.

 Some of our older PDFs and Word documents do not meet accessibility standards - for example, they may not be structured so they are accessible to a screen reader.
 This does not meet WCAG 2.1 success criterion 4.1.2 (name, role value).

 Some of our PDFs and Word documents are essential to providing our services.
-For example, we have PDF Council Tax booklets for 2019-20.
-By September 2020, we plan to fix these by adding tags and specifying their language.
+We plan to fix these by adding tags and specifying their language.